The MSA AGM will be held on 5/3/21. Details are on our home page.

 Mandatory Referee Meetings and Employment Information

-Mandatory Referee meetings will be held at the MSA office.
+Mandatory Referee meetings will be held by ZOOM.

 Spring Meetings are held in February, Fall Meetings are held in August.
 Please see details below.